daetor2012/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+1. Token is used for authentication client side
 - [ ] What steps can you take in your web apps to keep your data secure?
+2. Use authentication to make sure only registered users can access certain data.
 - [ ] Describe how web servers work.
+3. Web servers are connected to internet and stores code to be shared at all times, ie the server is hosting websites.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Get, put, post, delete are methods that can be mapped to the crud acronym.

 ## Project Set Up